cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/apply.md

 On the first invoke the blueprint uploaded and `resources` deployment created and installed.

-Before the second invocation, `node_c` added to the blueprint.
+Before the second invocation, `node_c` was added to the blueprint.

 {{< highlight  bash  >}}
 $ cfy apply